 To stand out from other companies in your industry and niche, make sure to highlight what it is that sets you apart.

 Reaching for your company values is a great way to achieve this.
-Are you perhaps passionate about sustainability?
+For example, are you perhaps passionate about sustainability?
 Is your packaging made from recycled materials?
 Are you a carbon-negative brand?

 Whatever you believe in and hold dear to your heart, make sure your customers know the fact.
-Gourmesso, for instance, plants a tree for every order they receive, and this is one of the first pieces of information you spot on their homepage.
+Gourmesso, for instance, plants a tree for every order they receive, which is one of the first pieces of information you spot on their homepage.